openstack/nova/doc/source/user/index.rst

 * :doc:`Admin Guide </admin/index>`: A collection of guides for administrating nova.

-* :doc:`Upgrades </user/upgrade>`: How nova is designed to be upgraded for minimal service impact, and the order you should do them in.

 * :doc:`Quotas </user/quotas>`: Managing project quotas in nova.

 * :doc:`Availablity Zones </admin/availability-zones>`: Availability Zones are